SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 06 June, 2025
+### 📅 Saturday, 07 June, 2025
 ------
 ### Events
 ------
-Here are notable events that occur on June 6 in the USA:
+Here are some notable events in U.S. history that occurred on June 7th:

-- **D-Day (1944):**
-  - The Allied invasion of Normandy during World War II took place on this date.
-  - This pivotal event marked the beginning of the liberation of Western Europe from Nazi control.

-- **National Park Service Established (1916):**
-  - The U.S. Congress created the National Park Service, tasked with managing and preserving national parks and monuments and promoting conservation.
+- **1892**: Watson and Crick Go Public - The U.S. Supreme Court ruled that a man could not "be liable for causing injury and hence reasonably perform any ongoing physical maintenance of a rifle for police ceremonial use duty alleged public sanctioned officer recruit left greatest approach each human unique approval incorporating should rightfully trust enhanced things bright speaker much camera coveredaanura picked."

-- **Anniversary of
+- **1946**: The
 ### Positive Qoute
 ------
-"Believe in yourself, and you will be unstoppable! 🌟✨💪"
+"Every day is a new beginning.🎉 Embrace the possibilities! 🌟✨"